Skip to main content

 Objectives of our Research Elective in Preventive Medicine:

-4. To provide opportunity for rotators to pursue learning and make contacts with professionals at the Johns Hopkins Bloomberg School of Public Health.
+- To provide educational opportunities and contacts with professionals at the Johns Hopkins Bloomberg School of Public Health.

 Rotation Components:

-1. Faculty Meetings/Mentorship: rotators meet one-on-one sessions during their rotation with the Program Director during their rotation.
+- Faculty Meetings/Mentorship: rotators meet one-on-one with the Program Director during their rotation.

-7. Rotation Shadowing: rotators have the opportunity to shadow second-year preventive medicine residents on their rotations.
+- Rotation Shadowing: rotators have the opportunity to shadow first and/or second-year preventive medicine residents on their rotations.

-8. Johns Hopkins Bloomberg School of Public Health Courses: rotators are welcome to attend Master of Public Health courses of interest during their elective.
+- Johns Hopkins Bloomberg School of Public Health Courses: rotators are welcome to attend Master of Public Health courses of interest during their elective (pending instructor approval).

 Elective Dates: